 The overarching goal is to improve the hygienic environment by providing safe drinking water to schools and related local communities.

 Our local partner Environmental Camps for Conservation Awareness (ECCA) has been promoting safe drinking water in Nepal by using Antenna’s WATA electro-chlorinators for several years already.
 After introduction of the program in 20 schools during the pilot project conducted during 2012–2014, the Safe Water Program has been extended and expanded to 15 new schools over the time period 2015–2017, reaching a total of 35 schools being integrated.
 Since, 10 schools have dropped out of the program due to school closing, merger or integration into another NGO’s program.
-The schools integrated in the program over the previous years continue to be accompagnied, thus aiming at reaching a total of more than 13,000 direct beneficiaries in schools and additional 70,000 people in the surrounding communities.
-In the third and last phase, 2017-2019, we are working with ECCA on the right measures to create maximum impact.
+The schools integrated in the program over the previous years continue to be accompanied, thus aiming at reaching a total of more than 13,000 direct beneficiaries in schools and additional 70,000 people in the surrounding communities.
+In the third and last phase, 2018-2020, we are working with ECCA on the right measures to create maximum impact.

 Key elements of the Safe Water Program